iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

       }
     ]
 ```
-You should apply the same convention as with the database engine, and name the directories after the network type: `mainnet` or `testnet`.
+You should apply the same convention you use for the database engine to name the directories after the network type: `mainnet` or `testnet`.

 Here is the full overview of all files and directories that are leveraged by the Hornet:
 ```plaintext